 In October 2018, Treasury Metals announced an updated National Instrument 43-101 Mineral Resource Estimate (the "2018 Mineral Resource Estimate") on its 100% owned Goliath Gold Project.
 The Mineral Resource Estimate was completed by independent firm P&E Mining Consultants Inc. ("P&E").
 The 2018 Mineral Resource Estimate is an update to the NI 43-101 Mineral Resource Estimate previously released on August 28, 2015 (the "2015 Mineral Resource Estimate") and includes results from a database representing an additional 98 diamond drill holes totaling 41,500 m of infill drilling completed between 2016 and 2018.
-A part of the resource update it was determined that the changes were not material and therefore an updated report was not required.
-The highlights of the resource update are provided below and further information can be found in the previously released 43-101 comliant resource report from 2015 located at www.sedar.com.
+As part of the resource update it was determined that the changes were not material and therefore an updated report was not required in 2018.
+The Company followed up with the National Instrument 43-101 Updated Mineral Resource Estimate, dated effective July 1, 2019 and signed/filed on SEDAR on Nov.
+18, 2019.
+The highlights of the resource update are provided below and further information can be found at www.sedar.com and on the Company website.

-2018 Mineral Resource Estimate Highlights include:
+2018 Mineral Resource Estimate: